-So, we're going to be very upfront about this: there's really not much to brushing your beard.
-Whatever your instincts are on how to use a beard brush, well... they're probably accurate.
+So, we’re going to be very upfront about this: there’s really not much to brushing your beard.
+Whatever your instincts are on how to use a beard brush, well… they’re probably going to get the job done just fine.

 That said, we’ve been known to screw up just about anything, so we appreciate the need for guided instructions.